Low Cut Connie

 Low Cut Connie is an American rock and roll band based in Philadelphia, Pennsylvania.
 Frontman, pianist, and songwriter Adam Weiner has been the band's only constant member since its formation.
 Beginning as an impromptu recording session in 2010, Low Cut Connie gradually evolved into a vehicle for Weiner's songwriting and onstage persona.
 The band has earned praise for its high-energy live performances, which Los Angeles Weekly described as "unmatched in all of rock right now."
 NPR Music described Weiner as "masterfully fluent in the foundational languages of Western pop."
-Low Cut Connie has also gained notoriety for attracting high-profile endorsements such as a surprise inclusion on Barack Obama's Spotify Summer Playlist in 2015, and a personal association with Elton John, who has called the band one of his favorites.
+Low Cut Connie has also gained prominence for attracting high-profile endorsements such as a surprise inclusion on Barack Obama's Spotify Summer Playlist in 2015, and a personal association with Elton John, who has called the band one of his favorites.